fbcbl/fabiocarballo.dev/content/blog/testing-hybrid-apps-flows.md

 However, for our situation it didn't fit our needs for two distinct reasons:

-1) Our testing infrastructure is still relying on the deprecated `ActivityTestRule` - while the `createAndroidComposeRule` works on top of scenarios.
+1) Our testing infrastructure is still relying on the deprecated `ActivityTestRule` - while the `createAndroidComposeRule` works on top of `ActivityScenario`.
 To accommodate this, we would have to perform a migration and it would block the Compose initiative.

 2) For the cases where we want to launch an `Activity` with a specific start `Intent`, we weren't able to found an API that allows us to specify the start `Intent`.